 I'm a passionate, smart, strategic creative.
-Oh my God.
+Sheesh.
 Did I just call myself smart?
 That's terrible, isn't it.

-My roles have included Deputy Executive Creative Director at DDB Sydney, Executive Creative Director at Naked Sydney, Creative Director at BBH London, and senior copywriter at DDB London.
+My previous roles have included Creative Director at DDB Sydney, Head of Ideas at Naked Sydney, Creative Director at BBH London, and senior copywriter at DDB London.

-Recently I've set up a successful social media agency - Hungry Beast - which has led to a monthly column in Mumbrella about social media, and speaking at numerous conferences.
+I've also set up a successful social media agency - Hungry Beast - which led to an occasional column in Mumbrella about social and digital creativity.

-I'm in my 40's, married, with two kids, and a very cute but very stupid dog.
-She's learned about four words of English, in four years.
-That's an average of just one word a year.
+I'm in my 40's, married, with two kids, and a very cute but extremely stupid dog.
+She's learned about four words of English in four years.
+That's an average of one word a year.

 In a previous life I was a journalist, writing articles for The Guardian, The Sunday Times, GQ, and women's magazines.
 A lot for women's magazines.
 Long story...